 Let’s start with speed.
 Needless to say, a good trading platform will be able to perform transactions (whether it be buying, selling or trading one crypto coin into another) with top speed without sacrificing anything on the security department.

-One of the main problems with blockchain-based crypto trading platforms is that their speed is very blockchain-dependant – it becomes tough to predict when your transaction will be processed in minutes and when it might take up the whole entire day.
+One of the main problems with blockchain-based crypto trading platforms is that their speed is very blockchain-dependant - it becomes tough to predict when your transaction will be processed in minutes and when it might take up the whole day.

-When it comes to the variety of choice, this is truly a case-by-case scenario.
-Some people just need one or two cryptocurrencies (usually those are something like Bitcoin and Ethereum, Ripple, Litecoin – some of the more known and mainstream ones), while others want to hold at least a few coins in 200 different cryptos each.
+When it comes to the variety of choices, this is truly a case-by-case scenario.
+Some people just need one or two cryptocurrencies (usually those are something like Bitcoin and Ethereum, Ripple, Litecoin - some of the more known and mainstream ones), while others want to hold at least a few coins in 200 different cryptos each.
 Depending on which category you fall into, this might be significant criteria for you or an unnoticeable one.

 These are the main criteria that I chose when it comes to picking a good cryptocurrency trading platform.
 Naturally, there are many more variables, but if a platform has all of these covered, most of the other factors become secondary, preferential choices.